 Analyzing an Exact Page

 In the example above, I decided to use a tag to perform my research.
-This can be a manual process if you have a lot of terms to research, so I would also recommend copying the URL and using this tool to analyze the terms that it ranks for.
-Simply paste the URL in and hit enter.
-Now you are a presented a bigger list of terms that this video ranks for which really opens your eyes to what you are up against to outrank this video.
+This can be a manual process if you have a lot of terms to research, so I would also recommend copying the URL and using this tool to analyze the words that it ranks for.
+Directly paste the URL in and hit enter.
+Now you are a presented a bigger list of terms that this video ranks for which opens your eyes to what you are up against to outrank this video.
 Here is that list below.

 Helpful Resources on YouTube Research